sweety-mahale/EquityLens/docs/guides/supabase-setup.md

 ## 5. Database schema management

-Document Copilot uses Alembic from the Python backend to manage database schema.
+EquityLens uses Alembic from the Python backend to manage database schema.
 Do not create production tables manually in the Supabase dashboard.

 Alembic migrations create and update: